 The national park has 90 mammal species, including 11 primates, of which the black-and-white colobus, with its lovely flowing white tail, is prominent.

-The Uganda Safari forest birding ranks with the best in Uganda, with 23 highly localised Albertine Rift endemics present.
+The Uganda Safaris to Bwindi Forest involving birding are among the best in Uganda, with 23 highly localised Albertine Rift endemics present.

 Bwindi Impenetrable National Park is located in south western Uganda on the edge of western rift valley bordering the Democratic Republic of Congo (DRC) shared by Rukungiri, Kabale and Kisoro districts in Uganda.